 • When the Council fails to respond properly to a service request or report

-In the first instance we will acknowledge it and act upon your complaint and make sure that you get a full response.
+Complete our Complaints Form to log a complaint.
+In the first instance we will acknowledge your complaint and act upon it and make sure that you get a full response.
+We aim to resolve complaints quickly and fairly.

 The complaint procedure has two stages:

-Stage One – The responsible service area will deal with your complaint based on the form submission.
+Stage One – The responsible service area will deal with your complaint based on the form submission and provide a response within 10 working days.

-Stage Two – Your complaint can be escalated if you do not receive a response, or if you are not satisfied with the response you are given.
-The complaint will be referred to an appropriate Head of Service who will investigate the matter and provide a response within five working days of the Stage two request.
+Stage Two – You can request for your complaint to be escalated if you do not receive a response within the 10-working day deadline, or if you are not satisfied with the response you are given.
+The complaint will be referred to an appropriate Service Director, who will investigate the matter and provide a response within 20 working days of the Stage Two request.

-A response at any stage in the complaints process MUST be one of the following within the five working day target time:
+A response at any stage in the complaints process MUST meet one of the following within the relevant target time (10 working days for Stage One and 20 working days for Stage Two):

-• A clear resolution of the complaint made with a response provided to the person who made the complaint and anyone else representing them i.e. an elected member
+• A clear resolution of the complaint, with a full response provided to the person who made the complaint and anyone representing them (e.g., an elected member).

-Failure to provide a response within the five working day target is grounds for escalating the complaint at any stage of the process.
+Failure to provide either a full response or a holding response within the relevant target time is grounds for escalating the complaint at any stage of the process.

 Complaints to external bodies

-The two stages mentioned above form the procedure for dealing with complaints internally.
+The two stages of our complaints process form the procedure for dealing with complaints internally.
 You are, however, entitled to refer your concerns to external bodies if you are unhappy with the way we have dealt with your complaints or if you feel that the outcome is unsatisfactory.
 You can speak to:

-The Local Government and Social Care Ombudsman PO Box 4771 Coventry CV4 0EH Online at http://www.lgo.org.uk
+• The Local Government and Social Care Ombudsman PO Box 4771 Coventry CV4 0EH

 All members of the council – whether elected or co-opted – must abide by the council’s Code of Conduct which governs their behaviour and actions when they carry out their duties as local authority members.